 Indicating the time it takes to read lets people know if they are reading something that they can finish before a meeting starts, or is best consumed at home in the evening when they have more time.

 Why am I talking about reading time?
 Because time spent on site is another content marketing metric that you should measure.

 The longer people stay, the more content they are consuming.

-In Google Analytics this is called Session Duration.
+In Google Analytics 4, this is called Average Session Duration.

 You can see how people are engaging with a specific post by finding the URL.

-Then, calculate according to Medium’s method an estimated read time.
+Then, use Medium’s method to estimate a read time.